NTIG-Uppsala/elevhalsa-skylt/README.md

 ## Where to change hardcoded data

-A carousel item found in index.html
+A carousel item found in index.html.
+Anything wrapped with curly brackets can be changed.

 ```html
 <div class="carousel-item active">